npanuhin/Among-Us/README.md

 <h1 align="center">Among Us auto player</h1>

-> This project is no longer maintained.
-You can [fork](https://github.com/npanuhin/Among-Us/fork) and continue working on it.
+> This project was whipped up in a couple of days mainly for educational purposes.
+I stopped working on it long ago when the game lost popularity.
+However, you can still [fork](https://github.com/npanuhin/Among-Us/fork) and continue working on this auto player.<br>I hope you can still get this code running...

 ## Installation